4imothy/treegrep/README.md

   -c, --count                      display number of files matched in directory and number of lines matched in a file if present
-  -., --hidden                     search hidden files -n, --line-number                show line number of match if present -m, --menu                       open results in a menu to be opened with $EDITOR -f, --files                      show paths that have matches
+  -., --hidden                     search hidden files -n, --line-number                show line number of match if present -m, --menu                       open results in a menu to be opened with $EDITOR, move with j/k, n/p, up/down -f, --files                      show the paths that have matches
-      --links                      show linked paths for symbolic links --trim-left                  trim whitespace at beginning of lines --pcre2                      enable pcre2 if the searcher supports it --no-ignore                  don't use ignore files
+      --links                      show linked paths for symbolic links --trim                       trim whitespace at beginning of lines --pcre2                      enable pcre2 if the searcher supports it --no-ignore                  don't use ignore files
-      --max-depth <max-depth>      the max depth to search --threads <threads>          set appropriate number of threads to use --colors <colors>            set whether to color output [possible values: always, never] -s, --searcher <searcher>        executable to do the searching, currently supports rg, grep and tgrep -h, --help                       Print help
+      --max-depth <max-depth>      the max depth to search --threads <threads>          set appropriate number of threads to use --color <color>              set whether to color output [possible values: always, never] -s, --searcher <searcher>        executable to do the searching, currently supports rg  and tgrep -h, --help                       Print help
+  -V, --version                    Print version
 ```